xinj3/Next_Era_Elite_Bartender/README.md

 # Teammember Contributions

 Xin Jin:
-- Preprocessed the dataset into desired format (~5h)
+- Aquired and preprocessed the dataset into desired format (~3h)
-- Designed and implemented the recommendation system (~10h)
+- Designed and implemented the recommendation system backbone code(~7h)
+- Integrated the recommendation system with the backend host (~5h)
 - Host backend code on localhost (~5h)

 Zhicong Fan: